 - Clinical validation of biomarkers in liquid biopsies. - Non-invasive monitoring of Gastric Cancer through the analysis of Circulating Exosomes Applicable in phase I trials to monitor new gastric cancer therapies. - Role of SOX2 and CDX2 in the prognosis of gastric cancer: an assay to select gastric cancer patients with NO staging that benefit from undergoing adjuvant therapy. - Inactivation of endocytosis receptors as predictive determinants of resistance to liposomal chemotherapy in ovarian cancer. - Ex vivo assessment of therapeutic response based on assays using chorioalantoid membrane of the chicken egg.
 An ex vivo assay to deliver information about the drugs to which the individual tumour is most sensitive.
-Applicable in phase I trials of new compounds. - Genome sequencing in a familial form of follicularcell derived thyroid cancer: a genetic test to predict family member with susceptibility for follicular thyroid - Clinical validation of an urine-based molecular assay for bladder cancer surveillance: a non-invasive (urine based) assay to complement the current cystoscopy-based monitoring of recurrence of bladder carcinoma.
+Applicable in phase I trials of new compounds. - Genome sequencing in a familial form of follicularcell derived thyroid cancer: a genetic test to predict family member with susceptibility for follicular thyroid carcinoma.